sjayawardena/local-multiplayer-meetup/README.md

 The website is intended for:

 - People who live in north London who want to play computer games socially - in person rather than over the internet.
-- Older gamers who may still want to play games they remember, and are not interest in or confident to play over the internet.
+- Older gamers who may still want to play games they remember, and are not interested in or confident to play over the internet.
 - Younger gamers who want to try retro computer games.

 ### User Stories